Rebecca Peat, Director

 Rebecca holds the following Qualifications and Accreditations

-When I came back to the UK, I worked in industry but always felt compelled to get back into a learning and development role which I did in 2005.
+I felt compelled to get back into a learning and development role which I did in 2005.
+I subsequently qualified as a coach and have been coaching managers and teams ever since.